About

 BURNING MAN 2010

-For Burning Man 2010, my wife Patti Lord took the creative lead, constructing a bloom of six performance art jellyfish from studio lighting umbrellas, foil ribbon and tactical LED flashlights to the exuberant delight and awe of fellow burners at Opulent Temple and the Bliss Dance art sculpture.
-“Next year we must have a ‘Million Jellyfish March’!” declared our dear friend and Burner Ann Larie reacting to the exuberance for the bloom.
-“Yes, a ‘Billion Jelly Bloom’!”
-I answered.
+In preparation for Burning Man 2010, Patti Lord took the creative helm, craftily constructing a six jellyfish bloom from studio lighting umbrellas, foil ribbon and tactical LED flashlights.
+We were immediately overwhelmed by exuberant delight and awe of fellow burners at Opulent Temple and the Bliss Dance art sculpture.
+“Next year we must have our own ‘Million Jellyfish March’!” declared a friend.
+“Yes, or perhaps a ‘Billion Jelly Bloom’!” replied Rob Lord.

 BURNING MAN 2011

-In 2011, Billion Jelly Bloom was blessed with a Burning Man art honorarium that empowered creative lead Patti and our team to design and produce 25 taller, brighter and more kinetic jellyfish for five participatory playa blooms during Burning Man 2011.
-Each night a Human-Jelly Relations Coordinator, Field Marshall and Swarm Leader, assisted by first and second deputies, invited Burners to join our bloom.
-Together we swarmed art cars, undulated through art installations and bloomed booming music clubs, each night refining and scaling the bloom’s interaction and reach.
-Memories of those evenings still invoke giddiness and ecstatic bliss.
+In 2011, Billion Jelly Bloom was blessed with a Burning Man art honorarium that empowered creative lead Patti and our team to design and produce 25 taller, brighter and more kinetic jellyfish for five participatory playa blooms at Burning Man 2011.
+Each night a Human-Jelly Relations Coordinator, Field Marshall and Swarm Leader, assisted by first and second deputies, invited Burners to perform our jellyfish bloom.
+Together we swarmed art cars, undulated through art installations and bloomed booming soundcamps, each night refining and scaling the bloom’s interaction and reach.
+Memories of those evenings still make us giddy.

-Returning to the default world, Billion Jelly Bloom’s email inbox displayed numerous unprompted in-bound requests to bloom at non-Burning Man events including the Treasure Island Music Festival to our surprise and delight.
-Somehow Billion Jelly Bloom established a default world presence.
+Returning to the default world from Burning Man 2011, Billion Jelly Bloom’s email inbox contained unprompted requests to bloom at non-Burning Man events to our surprise and delight.
+Somehow Billion Jelly Bloom had established a default world presence.

 What’s next?
 We don’t know.
-We only know that the previously inconceivable is our reality.
-Bloom on!
+We only know that the previously inconceivable is our reality so we follow our bloom.